-- Candidates may wish to apply to the BSB for an enhanced clerical error check.
-This should be done within the stated timescale (see Regulations section 3.2) and by submission of the stated fee.
-The fees are £100 for Civil Litigation (both papers) and £75 for Criminal Litigation. - Candidates may wish to submit a request for a review in respect of a decision taken by the CEB in confirming cohort marks for the centralised assessments.
-The application's deadline will be stated on the BSB's website and the fee is £250.
-Requests are unlikely to be accepted after the stated deadline. - Candidates wishing to apply for these Student Review processes should do so via their MyBar page. - Candidates unable to complete the online application because of a disability, should contact the Exams Team for alternative arrangements, by calling 0207 611 1444 or by emailing exams@BarStandardsBoard.org.uk.
+- Candidates may wish to submit a form to the BSB requesting an enhanced clerical error check.
+This should be done within a stated timescale (see Regulations section 3.2) and by submission of the stated fee.
+The fee is £60 per enhanced clerical error check [per paper].
+If more than one enhanced clerical error check is requested, the fee will increase appropriately. - Candidates may wish to submit a request for a review in respect of a decision taken by the CEB in confirming cohort marks for the centralised assessments.
+The request for review must be submitted on the appropriate form by the stated deadline with the appropriate fee.
+The deadline will be stated on the BSB's website and the fee is £250.
+Requests are unlikely to be accepted after the stated deadline. - Fee payment will be accepted by cheque in the first instance payable to the Bar Standards Board; or alternatively by credit card. - All forms may be sent in hard copy version to Centralised Examinations Team, Regulatory Assurance Department, Bar Standards Board, 289-293 High Holborn, London, WCIV 7HZ or soft copy version to centralisedassessments@BarStandardsBoard.org.uk.